microsoft/datashaper/javascript/tables/docs/report/tables.api.md

 // Warning: (ae-missing-release-tag) "readTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function readTable(input: Blob | undefined, schema: DataTableSchema, _options?: {
+export function readTable(input: Blob | string | undefined, schema: Partial<DataTableSchema>, options?: {
     codebook?: CodebookSchema;
     autoType?: boolean;
     autoMax?: number;